Recommendations by Concise User Profiles from Review Text: Introduction

-Recommender systems have become a mature technology and are ubiquitous in applications \cite{DBLP:reference/sp/2022rsh}.
-Methodologies fall into two major families or hybrid combinations: i) {\em interaction-based} recommenders that leverage binary signals (e.g., membership in personal playlists or libraries) or numeric ratings for user-item pairs, and ii) {\em content-based} recommenders that exploit item features and user-provided content, ranging from meta-data attributes (e.g., item categories) all the way to textually rich reviews.
-In many settings, where user-item signals are easily collectable and abundant, interaction-based recommenders achieve excellent performance and are hard to beat.
-Some applications combine interaction data with informative item features, again relying on massive data (e.g.,~\cite{DBLP:journals/aim/SteckBELRB21}).
+{\bf Motivation:} Recommender-system methods fall into two major families or hybrid combinations \cite{DBLP:reference/sp/2022rsh}: i) {\em interaction-based} recommenders that leverage binary signals (e.g., membership in personal playlists or libraries) or numeric ratings for user-item pairs, and ii) {\em content-based} recommenders that exploit item features and user-provided content, ranging from metadata attributes (e.g., item categories) all the way to review texts.

-In contrast, the data-poor regime of long-tail users and long-tail items has received less attention.
-Some works advocate countering data sparseness by clustering long-tail items ~(e.g.,~\cite{DBLP:journals/tkde/Park13}).
-However, this is not sufficient to gear up for users with few interactions but diverse tastes.
-Approaches for cold-start and cross-domain recommendations and zero-shot learning (e.g., \cite{DBLP:conf/aaai/LiJL00H19,DBLP:journals/corr/abs-2108-03357,DBLP:conf/recsys/Raziperchikolaei21,DBLP:conf/kdd/LiuBXG022}), are often focused on the item side only: handling new items by transferring (latent) knowledge from existing ones with dense data.